ouatu-ro/ouatu-ro.github.io/src/content/labs/als.md

 math: true
 ---

-Recommendation systems are algorithms designed to suggest relevant items to users.
-They're behind many familiar features like Netflix movie recommendations or Amazon product suggestions.
+This lab will teach you the math and engineering behind Alternating Least Squares: how to **derive the least-squares formula**, why alternation is needed, and **how to implement it efficiently**.
+Includes **ready-to-use code snippets** for your projects and a **real-world example** that shows the method's limits.

-One common approach is _collaborative filtering_, which uses the past behavior of many users to make recommendations.
-Matrix factorization methods like ALS are powerful techniques for collaborative filtering.
+We'll apply it to recommendation systems - the algorithms behind familiar features like Netflix movie suggestions or Amazon product recommendations.
+These systems rely on _collaborative filtering_, which uses the past behavior of many users to infer preferences.
+Matrix factorization methods such as ALS are among the most effective techniques for this task.

 ## The Matrix Factorization Problem